Join NAMING THE LOST Memorials in NYC from 2023-2025

 Some pieces from these ephemeral memorials will be archived at the New-York Historical Society for future exhibitions, public access, and research into the impact of the pandemic.
 We are currently working on an updated, interactive NTLM website.
 To learn more about the project and get involved, please feel free to reach out to us at Namingthelostmemorials@gmail.com.

-Naming the Lost Memorials invites you to participate in A Labor of Mourning.
-This fall, join a nationwide network of memorial-makers to name and honor the nearly 210,000 neighbors, family members, and friends lost to Covid-19 in the United States.
+Naming the Lost Memorials invites you to join a nationwide network of memorial-makers to name and honor our neighbors, family members, and friends lost to Covid-19 in the United States.

 Thank you for coming together in this moment.
-If you can’t join us between September 7-11, we hope you’ll make a memorial when it feels right to do so.
 Please feel free to reach out to us if we can help, and send us photos of your work anytime.

 2023-2025 NTLM Planning Team: Juan Aguirre, director of Mano a Mano; Sandra A. M. Bell, Lead Community Liaison; Elena Martínez, folklorist; Megan Paradis Hanley, theater artist and educator; Jenny Romaine, artist, organizer, educator; Kay Turner, folklorist and performer; Steve Zeitlin and Molly Garfinkel, City Lore Co-Directors .